-Dawna Reeves, Interim Director, email@example.comDawna Milligan Reeves has worked at the Career Center at Johns Hopkins University since 2003.
+Dawna Reeves, Interim Director/ Senior Associate Director, email@example.comDawna Milligan Reeves has worked at the Career Center at Johns Hopkins University since 2003.
 Prior to that, she worked in career services at Southern Methodist University in Dallas, TX.
 Dawna grew up in a family that valued entrepreneurship and thus assumed a variety of roles, including accounting, marketing, public relations, and management at a young age in her family’s restaurant business.
 As an undergraduate she majored in anthropology with a focus on folklore, Latin-America, and classics.
 Working as a career counselor, Dawna has had a variety of academic specialty areas including social sciences, humanities, engineering, business, and communication and performing arts but throughout her career Dawna’s continuing passion has been internships.
 Having personally experienced the impact of career-related experience on her career goals and having researched its positive impact on college students’ academic and career paths, Dawna is a fervent believer in the importance of internship experiences for students.

 Evelyn Davis, Dossier Coordinator, firstname.lastname@example.orgEvelyn Davis joined the Career Center as Dossier Coordinator in 2000 after a long career in the insurance industry.
 In addition to her dossier duties, she is also the Billing Specialist for the Career Center.
 When not at Hopkins, Evelyn is part of the events staff at Baltimore Orioles and Baltimore Ravens home games.
 She is also a long time volunteer at the Babe Ruth Birthplace and Sports Legends at Camden Yards Museums.
 She enjoys taking river cruises in Europe and visiting art museums, especially those that feature art by the Impressionist painters.

-Sarah Reifer, Assistant Director and Career Counselor, email@example.comSarah Reifer is an Assistant Director and Counselor at the Johns Hopkins University Career Center.
+Sarah Reifer, Assistant Director, email@example.comSarah Reifer is an Assistant Director and Counselor at the Johns Hopkins University Career Center.
 While Sarah joined the Career Center's team in 2013, she has been at Johns Hopkins since 2007 and previously worked with alumni leadership groups at the School of Arts and Sciences.
 Sarah received her Masters of Science in Counseling from Johns Hopkins University and her Bachelor of Arts from Allegheny College in Meadville, Pennsylvania, where she studied Psychology and Art History.
 Though Sarah has a humanities background, she enjoys working with students from all disciplines.
 A Pennsylvania native, Sarah is a current Baltimore urbanite and enjoys all that Charm City has to offer.

 Tracy Carter, Senior Assistant Director, firstname.lastname@example.orgTracy Carter joined the Johns Hopkins University Career Center in 1998.
 Prior to this, she worked in case management/social work for a community psychiatric rehabilitation facility.
 Tracy holds a Master of Arts in Applied Behavioral Science from Johns Hopkins University and a Bachelor of Arts in Psychology from the College of Notre Dame of Maryland.
 A native Baltimorean, Tracy is a lifelong Orioles fan and remembers when the Colts played in Baltimore!
 She enjoys traveling to tropical locales, trying new restaurants, and spending time with family and friends.